Uracil-DNA glycosylase: Laboratory use

-Uracil N-glycosylase (UNG) is an enzyme utilized in a powerful method to eliminate carryover polymerase chain reaction (PCR) products in Real-Time PCR.
+Uracil N-glycosylase (UNG) is utilized to eliminate carryover polymerase chain reaction (PCR) products in PCR.
 This method modifies PCR products such that in a new reaction, any residual products from previous PCR amplifications will be digested and prevented from amplifying, but the true DNA templates will be unaffected.
 PCR synthesizes abundant amplification products each round, but contamination of further rounds of PCR with trace amounts of these products, called carry-over contamination, yields false positive results.
 Carry-over contamination from some previous PCR can be a significant problem, due both to the abundance of PCR products, and to the ideal structure of the contaminant material for re-amplification.
 However carry-over contamination can be controlled by the following two steps: (i) incorporating dUTP in all PCR products (by substituting dUTP for dTTP, or by incorporating uracil during synthesis of primers; and (ii) treating all subsequent fully preassembled starting reactions with uracil DNA glycosylase (UDG), followed by thermal inactivation of UDG.
 UDG cleaves the uracil base from the phosphodiester backbone of uracil-containing DNA, but has no effect on natural (i.e., thymine-containing) DNA.
 The resulting apyrimidinic sites block replication by DNA polymerases, and are very labile to acid/base hydrolysis.
 Because UDG does not react with dTTP, and is also inactivated by heat denaturation prior to the actual PCR, carry-over contamination of PCRs can be controlled effectively if the contaminants contain uracils in place of thymines.